lundeen-bryan/custom-countdown/README.md

 ## Link To Project

-See the [Project name on Netlify](https://lundeen-bryan-custom-countdown.netlify.app/) on Netlify.
+See the [Custom Countdown App](https://lundeen-bryan-custom-countdown.netlify.app/) on Netlify.

 ---